1031 Exchanges in Wyoming

 Reverse Exchange

 Used when the replacement property is acquired first, often necessary in tight markets or when a desired asset becomes available.
-Reverse exchanges require an Exchange Accommodation Titleholder (EAT) and precise coordination.
+A reverse exchange requires an Exchange Accommodation Titleholder (EAT) and precise coordination.

 Simultaneous Exchange